shkml/shkml/README.md

 ### Hi there 👋, Welcome to Komal's GitHub page.

-I am a recent graduate in Computer Science 💻 from University College Dublin, Ireland and looking for a full time opportunity as Software Engineer in Ireland (willing to relocate to other country as well). 👩‍💻
+I am 2021 graduate in Computer Science 💻 from University College Dublin, Ireland and working as Test Engineer 2 in Mastercard, Dublin, Ireland. 👩‍💻

 I am proficient in Programming languages such as Python and Java.